unisonweb/olddocsite/_includes/abilities.markdown

 On the one hand, this code would be saying we just want `tomorrow` to be a computed value, just a `Nat` we've got in the bag.
 But on the other it's saying we want to compute it with the help of the system clock.
 When do we want that computation to happen - when we first add it to the codebase?
 That wouldn't make sense.

-So we need use add the `'` delay, to turn `tomorrow` into function, so we can trigger the computation at the right moment (and with the help of a handler, which we'll come to later).
+So we need add the `'` delay, to turn `tomorrow` into function, so we can force the computation at the right moment (and with the help of a handler, which we'll come to later).

+Here's the key point to remember:

+👉 Only functions can make requests.

 > Unison is a 'purely functional' language.
 That means that evaluation of terms *cannot* in itself be effectful.
-Adding the `'` delay is a consequence of that.
-Any effectful code needs to pull its punches - it's not causing effects to happen during evaluation, but rather it's evaluating to a delayed function which can then explain to a handler what effects it would *like* to perform.
-We'll see how that handler in turn can only either (a) turn the requested effects into pure computations, ready for evaluation, or (b) pass the buck, by translating them to requests in another ability.
+Having to add the `'` delay to effectfully-computed values is a consequence of that.
+Any effectful code needs to pull its punches - it's not causing effects to happen during evaluation, but rather it's evaluating to a function which can then explain to a handler what effects it would *like* to be performed.
+We'll see how that handler in turn can only either (a) turn the requested effects into pure computations, ready for evaluation, or (b) pass the buck, by translating them to requests in another ability, yielding another function.
 If there are abilities like network or disk I/O, then the buck gets passed all the way to the very outside of the program, and into the Unison runtime system, using the `IO` ability.
->
-> We'll find out more about the '`IO` on the outside' pattern when we meet the [`IO` ability](#io) later.
+At no point does a Unison term's evaluation ever *directly* generate an effect.

 ### Type signatures of functions using abilities